-What Does the Future of Work Look Like?
+What Does the Future of Work Look Like, in the 21st Century?

 When this world began, our hunter-gatherer, farming ancestors worked to live.
 Not a single iota of energy was wasted in a day.
 Wasted time equaled starvation.